 Before we get into all the greatest parts of Queens, let’s get one thing straight first:

 Queens is NOT on Long Island

 Astoria is one of the most popular neighborhoods in Queens, known for its diversity and great housing.
 Immigrants from over 100 countries call Astoria home, according to NPR.
 The largest ethnic cluster here, however, is Greek!
 People come from all over the city to enjoy Astoria’s amazing Greek food scene.
 Only 20 minutes from midtown via subway, Astoria offers easy access to Manhattan for both work and play.
+If you want to take some great pictures or just admire Manhattan from afar, the Astoria Park offers some of the best views of Upper Manhattan and the Queensboro bridge.
+If you’re more into cultural institutions, Astoria is home to the Museum of the Moving Image, offering some great exhibits for kids and adults.
 That’s why Astoria makes the perfect home for young professionals working in Manhattan.

 If you’re looking for a place to raise a family, Forest Hills may be the Queens neighborhood for you.
-Known for being more affordable than other areas, Forest Hills is especially appealing to 30-somethings with young children.
+Known for being more affordable than other areas, Forest Hills is especially appealing to 30-somethings with young children as it has above average public schools.
 Tudor-style and colonial homes dot tree-lined streets, while a variety of shops mean you don’t have to go downtown to find what you’re craving.
 The many parks in the area help add to the suburban feel, and are great places to enjoy the outdoors.